KasparEtter/ef1p/pages/email/email.md

    in their [HTTP request](/internet/#hypertext-transfer-protocol), the web server operator also learns which mail client you use.
-   For the reasons mentioned in the previous point, senders should only reference remote content which they control.
+   For the reasons mentioned in the previous point, senders should reference only remote content which they control.
    Email newsletters often include remote content with a personalized [URL](https://en.wikipedia.org/wiki/URL) just to track who opened the message when and from where.
    Based on this data, the sender can determine what percentage of recipients opened the email, which is known as the [open rate](https://en.wikipedia.org/wiki/Open_rate).
-   It is important to note that your privacy when reading emails is not worse than when browsing the Web.
+   It's important to note that your privacy when reading emails is not worse than when browsing the Web.
    The crucial difference is that on the Web, you go to a website, whereas in the case of email, the website comes to you.
    Since you don't want to provide your IP address to anyone,